 Under the Proposed Action Alternative, TVA would issue a commercial recreation license and Section 26a approval to the applicant to construct the proposed marina.
 The license would be a 30-day revocable license to operate commercial recreation facilities.
-The proposed marina, described in detail in Appendix A, would contain twelve boat slip structures accommodating 288 vessels.
-Currently there are two boat slip structures accommodating 48 vessels within the existing community facility.
-These two structures would be reoriented to allow for the installation of the additional ten structures accommodating 240 vessels.
+The proposed marina, described in detail in Appendix A, would contain two boat slip structures accommodating 52 vessels.
 No dredging would be required for construction of the marina.
 Pedestrian access walkways would be constructed to allow access to the floating boat slips.
 Because harbor limits are required for commercial marinas, TVA would establish harbor limits identified in Figure 1-1.
-The applicant has also requested 1,403.4 feet of riprap bank stabilization for the proposed marina.
+The applicant has also requested 300 feet of riprap bank stabilization for the proposed marina.

-2.2.
-Comparison of Alternatives
+2.2 Comparison of Alternatives